kgisl/pythonFDP/notes/InsertSortTDD.md

 ```

 ## Create a list containing numbers from 0 to 6.
+ - Draw a representation diagram of the list, indicating values and indexes corresponding to the values
  - At what index is 0 located?
 How to find out?
- - at what location is 3 located?
+ - At what location is 3 located?
 How to find out?
- -
+ - Take the 3rd element and the last element and multiply

 ## Manually insert the `element  3.5` into the list at index 4
 ##